jintobeans/nyt-ui/README.md

 * Build an intuitive user interface

-* Make the UI responsive for all kinds of devices
+* Make the UI responsive

 * Avoid using any CSS frameworks